-- 3. Expand Interaction Custom Properties and open its Attribute values. - 4.
-Create an attribute value with the name of the property that you want to use (do not use spaces); for example, AccountNumber or InsurancePolicyNumber.
-Give it an appropriate display name (spaces are allowed); for example, Account Number. - 5.
-In your new attribute value, go to the Annex tab and create a section called translation. - 6.
-In the new translation section, create an option called translate-to. - 7.
-Give the new translate-to option one of the custom property names from Table 26 as a value.
+- 4. Expand Interaction Custom Properties and open its Attribute values. - 5.
+Give it an Attribute Value, with a name exactly matching the attached data key name that you decided on in Step 1.
+The matching is case sensitive (you can create a separate display name). - 6.
+In your new attribute value, go to the Annex tab and create a section called translation. - 7.
+In the new translation section, create an option called translate-to, with its value duplicating the name of the new field you created in Step 2.

-• You can now use the new custom property to attach data to an interaction and to define conditions and orders of Views and snapshots.
+You can now use the new custom property to attach data to an interaction and to define conditions and orders of Views and snapshots.